 Clinical manifestations of trachoma and disease progression

-As a Health Extension Practitioner you should examine affected children and adults to identify the severity of the trachoma.
-Use your clean hands and a pen to turn the eyelids upwards, so you can see the conjunctiva, as illustrated in Figure 39.3.
+You should examine affected children and adults to identify the severity of the trachoma.
+Use your clean hands and a pen to turn the eyelids upwards, so you can see the conjunctiva, as illustrated in the figure below.

 First grade = Trachomatous follicles (TF)